Nabataean Aramaic

-Nabataean Aramaic is the Aramaic variety used in inscriptions by the Nabataeans of the East Bank of the Jordan River, the Negev, and the Sinai Peninsula.
+Nabataean Aramaic is the extinct Aramaic variety used in inscriptions by the Nabataean Arabs of the East Bank of the Jordan River, the Negev, and the Sinai Peninsula.
 Compared with other varieties of Aramaic, it is notable for the occurrence of a number of loanwords and grammatical borrowings from Arabic or other North Arabian languages.

-Attested in several dozen longer dedicatory and funerary inscriptions and a few legal documents from the period of the Nabataean Kingdom, Nabataean Aramaic remained in use for several centuries after the kingdom's annexation by the Roman Empire in 106 AD.
+Attested from the 2nd century BC onwards in several dozen longer dedicatory and funerary inscriptions and a few legal documents from the period of the Nabataean Kingdom, Nabataean Aramaic remained in use for several centuries after the kingdom's annexation by the Roman Empire in 106 AD.
 Over time, the distinctive Nabataean script was increasingly used to write texts in the Arabic language.
-As a result, its latest stage gave rise to the earliest form of the Arabic script.
+As a result, its latest stage gave rise to the earliest form of the Arabic script, known as Nabataeo-Arabic.

 The phonology of Nabataean Aramaic can only be reconstructed in part, based on the mostly consonantal Nabataean script and comparison with other kinds of Aramaic.
-Similarly, its morphology and syntax are incompletely attested, but mostly comparable to other varieties of Aramaic from this period.
+Similarly, its morphology and syntax are incompletely attested, but are mostly comparable to other varieties of Aramaic from this period.
 The Nabataean lexicon is also largely Aramaic in origin, with notable borrowings from Arabic, Greek, and other languages.

 History

 Origin and linguistic classification

-With the collapse of the Achaemenid Empire (330 BC), the Aramaic language increasingly lost importance as the lingua franca of the Near East.
-The Greek language now appeared beside it.
-The formerly-unified written culture fell apart into local schools and the old dialects now also increased in importance as written languages.
+With the collapse of the Achaemenid Empire (330s BC), Aramaic lost importance as the lingua franca of the Near East.
+Koine Greek now appeared beside it.
+The formerly unified written culture fell apart into local schools and the old vernaculars now also increased in importance as written languages.

 Nabataean Aramaic was one of these local varieties.
-The language of the Nabataean inscriptions, attested from the 2nd century BC, is close to Achaemenid Official Aramaic, but with local developments.
+The language of the Nabataean inscriptions, attested from the second century BCE, is close to the Imperial Aramaic of the Achaemenid Empire but with local developments.
 Of the few innovations compared to Imperial Aramaic, the use of the object marker yt is a Western Aramaic feature, although the older form ʔyt already occurs in Old Aramaic.
-As Nabataean Aramaic does not participate in the innovations typical of Eastern Aramaic, it is commonly assigned to Western Aramaic.
+Since Nabataean Aramaic also does not participate in innovations typical of Eastern Aramaic, it is commonly assigned to Western Aramaic.